flexie/CSE-8803/docs/index.md

 Phone: +1 (404) 385-7069
 CODA, room S1375B

-Time and Location Tuesday/Thursday 3:00 pm - 4:15 pm, Molecular Sciences rm 1224
+Time and Location Tuesday/Thursday 2:00 pm - 3:15 pm, Engineering Sci and Mechanics rm 201

-Office Hours: by appointment
+Office Hours: by appointment via [Microsoft Teams](https://faq.oit.gatech.edu/content/how-do-i-access-microsoft-teams)

 ***

 ### Course Description

 *This course concerns inverse problems as they relate to imaging.
 After reviewing techniques from [Compressive Sensing], [Sparse Approximation], and [Convex Optimization] by means of lectures based on [Mathematical Foundations of Data Sciences] and computational assignments from [Numerical Tours of Data Sciences] (in [Matlab], [Python], [Julia], or [R]), the course shifts towards the state of the art of "Imaging w/ data-driven models" as outlined in the review article [Solving inverse problems using data-driven models] and the references therein.
-The reviewed techniques are of interest to areas in Computational Science and Engineering where data is incomplete, noisy and observed indirectly.*
+Special emphasis will be given to Bayesian Inference with Normalizing Flows, a special type of invertible neural networks.
+The latter forms an important development since it alows for capturing uncertainty via distribution learning.
+The reviewed techniques are of interest to areas in Computational Science and Engineering where data is incomplete, noisy, and observed indirectly.*

 [Compressive Sensing]:https://en.wikipedia.org/wiki/Compressed_sensing
 [Convex Optimization]:https://en.wikipedia.org/wiki/Convex_optimization